INRIA/scikit-learn-mooc/markdown_files/xx_basic_parameters_tuning.md

 ## Recall of basic preprocessing and model fitting

-In the previous lecture note, we show how to preprocessed different type of data and integrate this preprocessing in a machine learning pipeline containing a predictor.
+In the previous notebook, we show how to preprocessed different type of data and integrate this preprocessing in a machine learning pipeline containing a predictor.

 We will recall this example.
 First, we will load the data and organize it into a `data` and a `target` variable.
 The ultimate goal is to train a